GLaDOS: Villainy and humor

 GLaDOS has received praise for her humor and wit.
 In his review of Portal, PC Gamer editor Tom Francis stated that he could hardly stop himself from laughing at GLaDOS's deranged writing.
-PC Zone UK listed her as the second-best conceived character in gaming, commenting that the memes related to the Weighted Companion Cube and "the cake is a lie" could distract people from GLaDOS's "perfectly-metered and lyrical voice".
-He described her as the "humorous, clinical, savage and poignant heart of Portal".
+PC Zone UK listed her as the second-best conceived character in gaming, commenting that the memes related to the Weighted Companion Cube and "The cake is a lie" could distract people from GLaDOS's perfected and entertaining voice actress.
+He described GLaDOS as the "humorous, clinical, savage and poignant heart of Portal".
 In a piece in The Observer, game theorist and author of Fun Inc Tom Chatfield listed GLaDOS as one of the ten best video game characters of all time, describing her both as "gaming's funniest, freakiest female" and a "psychopathic artificial intelligence".
 The Observer's Will Freeman wrote that GLaDOS "really is (in a rare case of living up to the hyperbole) one of the most fascinating characters in the history of the video game".

-The Academy of Interactive Arts & Sciences praised Portal for its "hint of comedy", citing GLaDOS's "humorous and homicidal" personality.
+The Academy of Interactive Arts & Sciences praised Portal for its comedy, citing GLaDOS's humorous and homicidal personality.
 Writer Lou Kesten, in discussing humor in video games, cited GLaDOS as possibly being the first time he discovered that video games could make him laugh out loud.
 The New York Times editor Charles Herold praised GLaDOS, calling her comments "wildly funny".
 In an article titled "The GLaDOS Effect – Can Antagonists Rule the World?", Gamasutra publisher Simon Carless describes her as the one true memorable character from Portal.
 He states that she is the reason he keeps returning to play Portal, describing her as funny, unexpected, and beguiling.
-The Daily Telegraph's Tom Hoggins wrote that GLaDOS "became one of gaming’s most compelling villains" and that "it managed to get people attached to an inanimate cube.
-It had the best end credits song of all time.
-It was funny, smart, fresh and managed to feel like the plucky, accidental hero".
+The Daily Telegraph's Tom Hoggins wrote that GLaDOS "became one of gaming's most compelling villains".
 GameSpy's Nathan Meunier wrote that "without inhuman antagonist GLaDOS spewing a laugh-inducing tirade of thinly veiled threats in her deadpan robotic drone as you progress deeper into the bowels of Aperture Science, Portal would have been a very different game".

 GLaDOS's mocking of Chell was met with negative reception from Neal Stapel, an adoptive parent profiled by 1Up.com.
 He stated that "it literally pokes fun for not having parents", and stopped playing when he first heard the insult.
 He added that "it throws the ultimate question that that child is ever going to have for you... and it just throws it right in the living room."
-Kotaku's Michael McWhertor felt that while it was "awkward" for the parents, the fact that GLaDOS was trying to kill Chell would be more upsetting.
+Kotaku's Michael McWhertor felt that while it was awkward for the parents, the fact that GLaDOS was trying to kill Chell would be more upsetting.
 He also pointed out that "morons and the overweight are also mocked by robots" in Portal 2.
-1UP.com's Chris Pereira found the joke "harmless".
+1UP.com's Chris Pereira found the joke harmless.